Excel is a huge programme. It’s used everywhere, all day long in business, saving uncountable hours of number crunching.

-To print them on every sheet do the following: Page Layout/ Print Titles Excel will auomatically put row 1 in there but you can click in there and choose any row.
+To print them on every sheet do the following: Page Layout/ Print Titles Excel will automatically put row 1 in there but you can click in there and choose any row.

 Gridlines make reading and making sense of a large amount of data far easier.
 They show on screen by default but are not always automatically printed.

 Below you can see that if you navigate to Page Layout / Sheet Options you can choose whether to view and print your gridlines.
-Next to it you will also see you have the same choices with headings.
-Headings are the letters across the tops of the columns and the numbers down he left hand side of the rows.
+Next to it, you will also see you have the same choices with headings.
+Headings are the letters across the tops of the columns and the numbers down the left-hand side of the rows.